 With respect to real property, while foreclosure laws vary from state to state, there are two primary methods that a lender may use to foreclose on real property.
-In judicial foreclosure, a lender files an action with the local court for a judgement ordering that the real property be sold at a public auction that is judicially supervised.
+In judicial foreclosure, a lender files an action with the local court for a judgment ordering that the real property be sold at a public auction that is judicially supervised.
 The court also mandates that the proceeds are applied to satisfy the underlying debt.
-In statutory foreclosure, a lender may foreclose on the real property without commencing judicial proceedings; however, mortgages with a power of sale clause generally require that the real property be publicly sold (eg, through an auction).
+In statutory foreclosure, a lender may foreclose on the real property without commencing judicial proceedings, however, mortgages with a power of sale clause generally require that the real property be publicly sold (eg, through an auction).
 By satisfying the statutory requirements, a lender may be permitted to privately sell the real estate and apply the sales proceeds to satisfy its debt.
-The lender may elect either method of foreclosure sale.
+In states that allow statutory foreclosure, the lender may elect either method of foreclosure sale.